-- Decreased product quality and shelf life: If dry foods are exposed to moisture, the resulting mold and bacterial growth can lead to spoilage and food borne illnesses.
+- Decreased product quality and shelf life: If dry foods are exposed to moisture, the resulting mold and bacterial growth can lead to spoilage and food-borne illnesses.
 Without the proper temperature regulation, the shelf life of some foods may decrease.
-In addition, higher environmental temperatures may lead to the breakdown of vitamins in food, thus decreasing their nutritional value.
+In addition, higher environmental temperatures may lead to the breakdown of vitamins in the food, thus decreasing their nutritional value.

 The Benefits of Climate Control